Harvard Graduate School of Education

-The Harvard Graduate School of Education (HGSE) is the education school of Harvard University, a private research university in Cambridge, Massachusetts.
+The Harvard Graduate School of Education (HGSE) is the education school of Harvard University, a private Ivy League research university in Cambridge, Massachusetts.
 Founded in 1920, it was the first school to grant the EdD degree and the first Harvard school to award degrees to women.
-HGSE enrolls more than 800 students in its one-year master of education (Ed.M.) and three-year doctor of education leadership (Ed.L.D.) programs.
+HGSE enrolls around 800 students between its master of education (Ed.M.) and three-year doctor of education leadership (Ed.L.D.) programs.

-The Harvard Graduate School of Education is currently ranked as the #2 education school in the nation by U.S. News & World Report.

 It is associated with the Harvard Education Publishing Group whose imprint is the Harvard Education Press and publishes the Harvard Educational Review.

 History

+In 1892, Harvard president Charles W. Eliot served as the chair of the Committee of Ten, a working group of educators charged with understanding the current state of preparation for students attending secondary education in public schools, and making recommendations for the future.

-This school was established in 1920.
-29 years prior to its establishment, Harvard President Charles W. Eliot appointed Paul Henry Hanus to begin the formal study of education as a discipline at Harvard.
-However, at that time the focus was not on establishing education as an academic discipline at Harvard.
-Instead, the concern was on proper college preparation for students attending secondary education in public schools.
-As a result, education became a formal division within the Faculty of Arts and Sciences in 1906 before the rebirth of the division into a separate Harvard faculty in 1920.
+In addition, he appointed Paul Henry Hanus to begin the formal study of education as a discipline at Harvard.
+As a result, in 1906, education became a formal division within the Faculty of Arts and Sciences at the university.

-In the next year, HGSE became the first school to grant a doctor of education (Ed.D.) degree which provided rigorous research training that equipped graduates with the knowledge and skills to have a broad impact in the worlds of policy and practice.
+This school was formally established in 1920, and in the next year, HGSE became the first school to grant a doctor of education (Ed.D.) degree.
+The EdD provided rigorous research training that equipped graduates with the knowledge and skills to have a broad impact in the worlds of policy and practice.
 The faculty has grown ever since.

-In 1949, the Laboratory of Human Development (now the Human Development and Psychology Program) was established to examine the psychological development of children in their families and communities.
+In 1949, the Laboratory of Human Development (now the Human Development and Education Program) was established to examine the psychological development of children in their families and communities.
 Two years later, the Masters of Arts in Teaching degree was offered by HGSE, followed by the Administrative Career Program.